We’ve been doing this for 2+ years. Along the way, we’ve found some products have really helped us.

 With our son’s palm oil sensitivity, this app is helpful to verify we didn’t miss one of the hundreds of names for palm oil derivatives.
 When he gets older and gets a phone, it will help him as well.

-Please note, we don’t rely on apps but use them to double-check we haven’t missed an ingredient.
+Please note, we don’t rely on apps, especially because we are avoiding palm oil for health reasons.
+However, we use them to double-check we haven’t missed an ingredient.

 Dishpan for baking supplies

 We bought two dishpans which we use to organize our baking supplies.
 You can find them at Target and Walmart.

 Did you know most all desserts you find in stores contain palm oil and palm oil derivatives?

 After we learned about our son’s palm oil intolerance, we couldn’t buy premade confections and desserts anymore.
 Prior to this, at best, we made boxed cake and boxed brownie mixes.
 We bought canned frosting.
 All of these contain palm oil.

 So we learned to bake from scratch.
 At first, we had a mishmash of baking supplies.
 It was a stress to even make homemade pancakes.